Third/Sister Lovers: Release

 In 1978 the tapes were acquired by the PVC label and given their first official release.
 Third was first released by Aura Records in London in 1978.
 The PVC release in the US came later that year.
 Numerous reissues by other labels on vinyl and CD would follow, often varying the title, running order, and cover art, as no 'definitive' version had ever been agreed upon by the band.
-In addition to the original songs, covers of The Kinks' "'Till the End of the Day", eden ahbez's "Nature Boy" and Jerry Lee Lewis' "Whole Lotta Shakin' Goin' On" were variously included or omitted.
+In addition to the original songs, covers of The Kinks' "Till the End of the Day", eden ahbez's "Nature Boy" and Jerry Lee Lewis' "Whole Lotta Shakin' Goin' On" were variously included or omitted.
 The 1992 CD release on Rykodisc, assembled with Jim Dickinson's involvement, was regarded as the first attempt at a presentation of the original album concept devised by Dickinson and the band in 1974.
 In October 2016, Omnivore Recordings released Complete Third, a box set that includes every demo, rough mix, outtake, alternate take, and final master from the Third sessions ever known to exist.

 Reception

 Like Big Star's first two albums, Third/Sister Lovers did not have commercial success at the time of its release but later attracted wider interest.
+Reviewing the 1992 reissue, Newsday wrote that "Chilton seems determined to undermine the songs with performances that range from incoherent to disengaged...
+It's the sound of a party that has turned sullen."
+The Los Angeles Times noted that "the tension and sense of individual struggle in the album fit comfortably in the tradition of much of the finest—and most liberating—rock."
+The Orlando Sentinel deemed the album "a stunning collection of eerie, anxious power pop, strikingly produced."
+The Chicago Tribune determined that Third/Sister Lovers "sounds like the soundtrack to a nervous breakdown, with Chilton's voice a fragile squeak, the rockers defined by raggedness and others tending to be slow, haunting and often beautiful."

 In AllMusic's retrospective review of the album, the website gave it five stars out of five, calling it a "shambling wreck of an album" while at the same time "among the most harrowing experiences in pop music; impassioned, erratic, and stark" and "the slow, sinking sound of a band falling apart".

 Accolades

+In 1995, the album was ranked at No. 56 in the Spin Alternative Record Guide's list of the "Top 100 Alternative Albums".
 Third was ranked No. 1 in the Top 30 "Heartbreak Albums of All Time" by NME in 2000.
 The album also was featured in 2009 in David Keenan's article "The Best Albums Ever...Honest!" in the Scottish newspaper The Sunday Herald.